neo-project/docs/docs/en-us/node/cli/cli.md

 ##### Parameters

-- `senderAccount`ďźThe account to vote for
+- `senderAccount`: The account to vote for
-- `publickey`ďźThe public key of account to vote for
+- `publickey`: The public key of account to vote for

 ##### Example